Two Chairs is launching in Washington!

 In addition to preferences about your therapy sessions, we know from research that the identity of your therapist matters.
 We want to hear about any demographic preferences you may have for who you work with—whether that’s around age, race, gender, or something else—so that we can match you with someone from our diverse and growing team of therapists with whom you’ll feel comfortable.

 And finally, therapy is something that should fit into your life, however works for you.
-Your matching therapist will talk to you about whether you would rather do virtual teletherapy via Zoom or Google Meet, or if you would prefer a hybrid approach of teletherapy sessions mixed with in-person sessions at one of our beautiful clinics
+Your matching therapist will talk to you about whether you would rather do online therapy, or in-person sessions at one of our beautiful clinics

 Understanding what to expect and next steps